2007 Friends Provident Trophy: Semi finals

-Durham came out the victors in a low-scoring encounter where both sides collapsed to 38-7.
+Durham came out the victors in a low-scoring encounter where both teams collapsed to 38-7.
 Heavy rain had fallen over the course of the previous few days and overnight, creating a damp pitch offering "enough movement for the ball to find the edge or earn lbws".
 Andy Bichel was the only batsman to make a significant score (24 runs from 35 balls faced), as Neil Killeen and Ottis Gibson took three wickets each before Liam Plunkett claimed career-best bowling figures of 4 for 15.

 Chasing a small target, Durham also lost early wickets, as Bichel and the on-loan Martin Saggers, followed by Graham Napier, reduced them to 38-7.
 This brought Plunkett to the crease, and, batting "sensibly rather than desperately", he hit 30 of the remaining 34 runs to win the match.

-Warwickshire elected not to include Ian Bell in their line-up, opting instead not to disrupt the side that had got to the semi-final.
+Warwickshire elected not to include Ian Bell in their line-up, opting instead not to disrupt the team that had got to the semi-final.
 Hampshire, however, did select Kevin Pietersen, who was flown to Southampton on a chartered helicopter following England's Test match win over the West Indies.

 Hampshire won the toss and chose to bat first, but started slowly, with John Crawley playing an anchor role following the early wickets of Michael Carberry and Michael Lumb.
 He was the key batsman on what was described as a "sluggish" pitch, and scored 64 before being narrowly run out by Heath Streak's throw from third man.
 In reply, Warwickshire seemed on course for victory at 98-3, before Sean Ervine dismissed top-scorer Kumar Sangakkara and Alex Loudon in the same over.
 Despite a battling innings from Tim Ambrose, Warwickshire never recovered, bowled out for 166.